Career Services for Current Students

 The CDO receives many listings from employers for part-time and full-time positions throughout the academic year and during the summer.
 Job listings are available on Symplicity, our web-based career management program.
 All listings for law students and alumni are housed in one location.

-Each fall, employers come on campus to interview law students for full-time and permanent/post-graduate positions.
+Each fall and spring, employers come on campus to interview law students for full-time and permanent/post-graduate positions.
 All second and third year law students may participate in fall OCI after attending an OCI workshop.
-The OCI program begins in August.
+The fall OCI program begins in August.
 See Recruiting Programs for a detailed schedule.

 If you are searching for employment outside of Southern California and would like to use the Career Office of another university's law school, please send us your contact information along with the name and contact information of the law school you would like to visit.
 We will send a letter of introduction and request reciprocity on your behalf.
 Please send your reciprocity request to email@example.com.